quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 # Parametrization and symmetry reduction

 The SCF loop is a fixed-point iteration on **real parameters**, not directly on a density-matrix dictionary.
-This page explains the parametrization used by `model.scf_space` and how it connects to the SCF-loop step
+This page explains the private parametrization owned by the model and how it connects to the SCF-loop step

 :::{math}
 \rho \longrightarrow h_{\mathrm{MF}}[\rho].